Skip to main content

 git config --global init.defaultBranch main

-NOTE: The --global option means that the values will be shared among your local git repositories, and it is stored in your ~/.gitconfig file.
+NOTE: The --global option applies to all local Git repositories and is stored in your ~/.gitconfig file.

 # Change directory to the repo